How to Use Rit DyeMore Synthetic Dye

 We threw in a few vinyls not knowing if they would dye or not because vinyl isn’t listed in the materials Rit DyeMore will dye.

-The upholstery vinyl dyed a beautiful dark purple while retaining its gloss.
+The upholstery vinyl was dyed a beautiful dark purple while retaining its gloss.

-The oilcloth turned an extremely dark purple that’s almost black.
+The oilcloth turned an extremely dark purple that was almost black.

 When stored with some other clear vinyl, the dyed sample started to transfer the purple color to the undyed vinyl so be aware that color transfer could happen with vinyl materials.